rj-may/math4610/software_manual/singleMachEps.md

 **Usage/Example:**
 This code has little usage.
 It does provide a good example of how to use the package numby to create the results wanted with your code.
+It is also good to test on various machines.

 **Implementation/Code:** The following is the code for singleMachEps()